Launch Control Center: Firing rooms

 Extensive renovation of Firing Room 4 was finished in 2006.

-Firing Room 4 is leased by SpaceX and serves as their launch control center for Launch Complex 39A.
+Firing Room 4 was leased by SpaceX and serves as their launch control center for Launch Complex 39A until August 2023 when the company moved into its own facility just before the launch of the Crew-7 mission.

 Key personnel

 Launch Director (LD)

 The Launch Director is the head of the launch team, and is responsible for making the final "go" or "no go" decision for launch after polling the relevant team members.
 There have been eight different Space Shuttle launch directors between 1981 and 2011.

 Flow Director (FD)

 The Flow Director is responsible for the preparation of the spacecraft for launch, and remains in the LCC in an advisory capacity.

 NASA Test Director (NTD)

 The NASA Test Director is responsible for all pre-launch testing, whether involving the flight crew, the orbiter, the external tank/solid rocket booster, or ground support equipment.
 The NTD is also responsible for the safety of all personnel on the pad after fuelling has occurred.
 Reports to the Launch Director.